SharpSync/docs/datasources/ms-dynamics/readme.md

 * All the above credentials (except for your instance's company id and environment) will already be set in SharpSync when you are configuring your data source.

-## Setup Dynamics 365 Business Central Datasource
+## Configure Dynamics 365 Business Central Datasource

 * Login on the application
 * Navigate to `Data Sources`